smithlabcode/ribotricer/README.md

 ```bash
 python setup.py install
 ```

-This will install the following packages.
-If some of these are already present, they might be replaced by the designated version.
-So we strongly recommend creating a separate enrivoment (using `venv` or `conda`) before installing `ribotricer`.
+NOTE: The above will install the following depencies:

 ```
 pyfaidx>=0.5.0